Our Conclusion

 Panel type

-Gamers usually choose TN since it has low Response time ratios and cheap prices as well.
+Gamers usually lean towards the TN since it has low Response time ratios and cheap prices as well.

-As for the VA panel, it is most of a common choice among casual users since it is not too expensive as the IPS but not too cheap as the TN, at the same time, it does not have the same quality as the IPS, but it has over the TN.
+As for the VA panel, it is a common choice among casual and budget-conscious users since it is not as expensive as the IPS and not as cheap as the TN.
+On the other hand, It does not have the same color accuracy as the IPS.

 And the VA was the one selected for this display.
-Indeed you can find IPS 32-inch monitors at the same price range like this one, such as the LG 32GP850-B, so I hope MSI had something in mind while choosing the VA panel for this display.
+Right now, you can find IPS 32-inch monitors in the same price range as this one, such as the LG 32GP850-B, so I hope MSI had something in mind while choosing the VA panel for this display and will surprise us in the end.

 Brightness